overhide/remotestorage-tutorial/README.md

 > If your user logged into this app with a regular RS server &mdash; not *Lucchetto* extended &mdash; the IAP will work nearly just as well.
-The notable difference being extra prompts whenever the user revisits the app; as the IAP button cannot leverage non-extended RS authorization for payments:  regular RS servers return tokens without the extra metadata.
+The notable difference being extra prompts whenever the user revisits the app; as the IAP button cannot leverage non-extended RS authorization for payments:  regular RS servers return tokens without the extra necessary metadata.